kidsneuro-lab/leafcutter2/README.md

 ## Introduction

-This script takes junction files (e.g., produced by regtools) as input and constructs intron clusters from them.
-Then, it processes the intron clusters to identify rarely spliced introns based on certain filtering cut-offs.
-The output is a text file that follows the same format as the standard leafcutter tool.
-The first column of each row shows the genome coordinates of introns and labels them as **UP** (unproductive), **PR** (productive/protein-coding), **NE** (ambiguous in their functional effect) or **IN** (intergenic).
+LeafCutter2 is a tool for clustering, functional characterization and quantification of splice junction read counts.
+It implements a novel dynamic programming algorithm over the standard LeafCutter output to classify splice junctions and alternative splicing events according to their molecular function (i.e.: protein-coding or unproductive).

 #### Prerequisites

-- Minimum python version - `python v3.6`
+- The necessary python libraries can be installed with `leafcutter2_env.yml`.

 ## Clustering, classifying and quantifying splice junctions

+#### Input:
+- Splice junction BED files.
+They should contain at least six columns (chrom, start, end, name, score and strand), with the fifth column corresponding to the splice junction read counts.
+- GTF annotation with genes, start codons and stop codons.
+- Genome assembly FASTA file.
+It must correspond to the same assembly as the GTF file.

-A basic LeafCutter2 run work works as follows:
+We provide a basic example from GTEx in the `example/` directory.
+Assuming that we're working in the `example/` directory, a basic LeafCutter2 run work works as follows:

 ```
-python scripts/leafcutter2.py \
+python ../scripts/leafcutter2.py \
     -j junction_files.txt \
     -r output_dir \
-    -A gtf_file.gtf \
+    -A annotation/chr10.gtf.gz \
-    -G genome.fa
+    -G annotation/chr10.fa.gz
 ```

-This mode first generate intron clusters based on the junction files.
-Then it counts junction reads towards each classified introns.
+**Notes:**
 -    `-j junction_files.txt` should be a text file listing path to each junction file, one path per line.
--    `-r output_dir` specify the directory of output (default is current directory, `./`).
+-    `-r output_dir` specifies the directory of output (default is current directory, `./`).
--    `-A gtf_file.gtf` a GTF annotation with genes, start codons and stop codons.
--    `-G genome.fa` a genome assembly FASTA file.
-It must correspond to the same assembly as the GTF file.
+-    `-A annotation/chr10.gtf.gz` is a gtf file of chromosome 10 obtained from Gencode v43
+-    `-G annotation/chr10.fa.gz` a FASTA file of chromosome 10 (GRCh38 assembly)

+#### Output:
+- `leafcutter2.cluster_ratios.gz`

+.
+The first column of each row shows the genome coordinates of introns and labels them as **UP** (unproductive), **PR** (productive/protein-coding), **NE** (ambiguous in their functional effect) or **IN** (intergenic).

 **Note:**

+We recommend using the `.junc` files from obtained from BAM files using [regtools junctions extract](https://regtools.readthedocs.io/en/latest/commands/junctions-extract/).
+They can also be obtained from [STAR's](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) `SJ.out.tab` files with minimal modifications.
+We include the .

+- The splice junction BED files in this example were obtained [from GTEX's open access data](https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression).
 - Splice junction files should be BED formatted (0 based left close, right open).
 - Splice junction files can be obtained from BAM files using [regtools junctions extract](https://regtools.readthedocs.io/en/latest/commands/junctions-extract/).
 E.g.: `regtools junctions extract -a 8 -i 50 -I 500000 bamfile.bam -o outfile.junc` .
-They can also be obtained from [STAR's](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) `SJ.out.tab` files.
-See each tool's documentation for details.
+They can also be obtained from [STAR's](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) `SJ.out.tab` files with minimal modifications.
+We include the .
 - LeafCutter2 will still run if you skip the `-A` and `-G` parameters, but it will not classify the splice junctions.